Educator Practices MEd or Advanced Graduate Certificate

 - Self-evaluation of professional growth and teaching

-Note: This program is not available to international students.
+Note: These programs are not available to international students.

-Courses & Curriculum Build meaningful learning opportunities with on-campus education courses
+Courses & Curriculum Develop new opportunities with advanced education courses

 Learn from instructors with industry experience

-Our faculty bring with them decades of knowledge and experience in education, which informs the development of SNHU’s courses and curriculum.
-They look forward to supporting your journey both in the classroom and as you work toward a career in your field.
+Our faculty members bring with them decades of knowledge and experience in the field of education, which informs the development of SNHU’s courses and curriculum.
+They look forward to supporting your journey through your program at SNHU and in your professional career.

 Audrey Rogers